Scroll to content

 Since September 2020, all schools in England have been required to teach Relationships and Health Education in line with DfE and LA guidance.
 This is a statutory curriculum requirement for all primary schools.
 Relationship and Sex Education is also informed by the statutory Science Curriculum.

-Relationships, Sex & Health Education is to be taught across the curriculum and it will not be possible to separate out all the Sex Education lessons.
+Relationships, Sex & Health Education is to be taught across the curriculum, and it will not be possible to separate all the Sex Education lessons.

 We teach boys and girls separately using the same gender teacher.

 Human Reproduction is not a statutory part of Relationships Education.
-However, we teach sex education in year 6, because we feel it is better for children to be educated by Teachers and Parents, rather than through playground talk and via social media/internet.
+However, we teach sex education in year 6, because we feel children should be educated by Teachers and Parents, rather than through playground talk and via social media/internet.

 Parents only have the right to withdraw their child from this one lesson.

-However we would highly recommend that all children take part in this lesson, if you wish to withdraw your child from sex education lessons, the school cannot guarantee that your child will not hear about the content of lessons from other pupils e.g. on the playground, walking home from school etc .
-By withdrawing children from sex education lessons, they may seek the information from elsewhere e.g. friends, siblings, the internet.
-These sources of information may be incorrect and unreliable and can expose children to information which is not appropriate for their age.
+However, we would highly recommend that all children take part in this lesson., If you wish to withdraw your child from sex education lessons, the school cannot guarantee that your child will not hear about the content of lessons from other pupils, e.g,.
+On the playground, walking home from school, etc. By withdrawing children from sex education lessons, they may seek the information from elsewhere, e.g,.
+Friends, siblings, and the internet.
+These sources of information may be incorrect and unreliable, and can expose children to information that is not appropriate for their age.
+These sources of information are often incorrect and unreliable, and can expose children to information that is not appropriate for their age.

-If a parent/ guardian feels it necessary to withdraw their child, they should arrange to come to school and discuss their concerns with the head teacher or PSHE coordinator and confirmed in writing.
+If a parent/ guardian feels it necessary to withdraw their child, they should arrange to come to school and discuss their concerns with the head teacher or PSHE coordinator, and confirm in writing.

 In the unlikely event that the concern cannot be dealt with, the Governors and then the Local Authority will be contacted.